 What You Read is What You Get

 CMS Design Using PHP and jQuery is exactly what it says.
 It breaks down what a CMS is and how it is useful for your website.
-The whole CMS is developed using PHP, MySQL Database and some jQuery to make things more interactive for anyone that uses it.
-You will create a Front End, what the user will see, and an Administrator End, which will be for you to manage the website.
+The whole CMS is developed using PHP, MySQL Database and jQuery.
+You will create a front end for what the will see.
+And an administrator backend, which will be for you to manage the website.

 This book does require you to know a good portion of web development.
-Some of the functions you will need to know are how to setup a testing environment on a web server or setup a testing environment on your computer.
+There are programming elements you will need to know and how to setup a testing environment.
 I went with a testing environment using XAMPP.
-You don’t need to know how to read code because they give you all the examples and codes in the book, but if you don’t know how to read HTML, CSS, PHP and MySQL queries you won’t know why it works.
+You don’t need to know how to read code as they give you all the examples in the book.
+But if you don’t know how to read HTML, CSS, PHP and MySQL queries you won’t know why it works.

 Best Features That Are Included

-For those that might have a hard time typing or like all of us we make mistakes, the book comes with all the coding for the CMS.
-Then each code is broken down individually in a chapter.
-For example, if you make a mistake in Chapter 5 and can’t figure it out you can pull the code specifically for Chapter 5 and check your work.
+For those that might have a hard time typing, or like to make mistakes, the book comes with all the coding examples.
+Each code example is broken down individually in each chapter.
+For example, if you make a mistake in Chapter 5 and can’t figure it out.
+You can pull the code specifically for Chapter 5 and check your work.

-One of the best features that CMS Design Using PHP and jQuery includes a template system, plug-in system, panels and an installer.
-These are some of the greatest features that are included today in open source and commercial CMS.
-These four features make setting up and expanded your CMS easier and more efficient.
+Some of the best features that CMS Design Using PHP and jQuery includes a template system, plug-in system, panels, and an installer.
+These are some of the features that are included today in open source and commercial CMS systems.
+These features make setting up and expanded your CMS easier and more efficient.

-Their template system is fairly easy to setup and once you have all your coding and customization in place you can easily design your template to your liking.
-This is setup where you can use CSS code to completely design your website.
+Their template system is fairly easy to setup.
+Once you have all your coding in place you can easily design your template to your liking.
+With a template system you use CSS code to completely design your website.
 In this system it will give you the ability to have multiple templates.
-This can give you the capability to change it frequently or test different layouts when designing your site.
+This can give you the options to change it frequently or test different layouts.

 This is one of the chapters I was most impressed with.
-Plug-in, modules, extensions, whatever you want to call them are a huge part of development in CMS.
-Having them take you through the steps of having this option is huge bonus points.
-They don’t just show you how to get setup for Plug-ins you will also go through creating a few plug-ins, such as Forms and an Image Gallery.
+Plug-ins, modules, extensions, whatever you want to call them are a huge part of development in CMS.
+Having them take you through the steps of having this option is huge bonus point.
+They don’t just show you how to setup plug-ins you will go through creating some yourself.
+Such as forms and an image gallery.

-A Panel is an area on your website that you can assign elements to.
+A panel is an area on your website that you can assign elements to.
 For example, this is where you can assign your login form to the “header” of the website.
-This might be a hard concept to wrap your head around if you haven’t worked with them, but this is another huge bonus point for this book.
-The book will show you how to create and adjust different areas like the header, left, right and footer to your layout.
-This gives you the ability to change your elements on your website without changing your layout code of your page.
+This might be a hard concept to wrap your head around if you haven’t worked with them.
+This book will show you how to create and mange different panel areas in your site's layout.
+This gives you the ability to change your elements without changing base code of your site.